 Boehringer Ingelheim and Enara Bio, today announced that they have entered into a strategic collaboration and licensing agreement to research and develop novel targeted cancer immunotherapies, leveraging Enara Bio’s Dark Antigen™ discovery platform.

-- Enara Bio is eligible to receive an upfront payment, together with research/preclinical milestones and licensing fees for each tumour type that is explored.
-Enara Bio is also eligible to receive more than EUR 876 million in clinical, regulatory and commercial milestones, in addition to royalties on future product sales
+Enara Bio is eligible to receive an upfront payment, together with research/preclinical milestones and licensing fees for each tumour type that is explored.
+Enara Bio is also eligible to receive more than EUR 876 million in clinical, regulatory and commercial milestones, in addition to royalties on future product sales.